dokku/dokku-omnisci/README.md

 dokku omnisci:link other_service playground
 ```

-It is possible to change the protocol for omnisci_url by setting the environment variable omnisci_database_scheme on the app.
+It is possible to change the protocol for `OMNISCI_URL` by setting the environment variable `OMNISCI_DATABASE_SCHEME` on the app.
 Doing so will after linking will cause the plugin to think the service is not linked, and we advise you to unlink before proceeding.

 ```shell
 dokku config:set playground OMNISCI_DATABASE_SCHEME=omnisci2
 dokku omnisci:link lolipop playground
 ```

-This will cause omnisci_url to be set as:
+This will cause `OMNISCI_URL` to be set as:

 ```
 omnisci2://lolipop:SOME_PASSWORD@dokku-omnisci-lolipop:6274/lolipop